2012 Republican Party presidential debates and forums: November 9, 2011 – Auburn Hills, Michigan

 The ninth Republican debate was held at Oakland University in Auburn Hills, Michigan, and was sponsored by CNBC and the Michigan Republican Party.
 It was moderated by Maria Bartiromo and John Harwood.
 It focused on the economy and was attended by Michele Bachmann, Herman Cain, Newt Gingrich, Jon Huntsman, Jr., Ron Paul, Rick Perry, Mitt Romney and Rick Santorum.

 The defining moment of the debate came when Rick Perry said that he would abolish three government departments.
 He named the departments of Commerce and Education, but could not remember the Department of Energy.
-After struggling to remember the name of the last department, Ron Paul offered "EPA?", to which Perry agreed, before backing down when asked by moderator John Harwood if the EPA really was the department he was thinking of.
+After struggling to remember the name of the last department, Mitt Romney offered "EPA?", to which Perry agreed, before backing down when asked by moderator John Harwood if the EPA really was the department he was thinking of.
 When pressed as to what the third department was, Perry admitted that he could not remember, adding: "Sorry.
 Oops."
 The gaffe came to be known as the "Oops moment" and was called the "worst gaffe in US debate history", the "end of his campaign" and was widely mocked in the media.